The Signal (2007 Argentine film): Synopsis

 The film starts in medias res, with Corvalán hiding in a safehouse and preparing himself for a gunfight.
 The film then takes a step back to the start, in the form of a flashback.

 The year is 1952: Eva Perón has retired from public life due to poor health, and her final days are being broadcast on the radio.
 Corvalán, alias "El Pibe" (The Kid, Ricardo Darín) and Santana (Diego Peretti) are two amateur private detectives living off oddjobs and gambling.
 Corvalán is also in a decaying relationship with Perla (Andrea Pietra).
 After one unlucky day at the tracks, Corvalán meets a mysterious woman, Gloria (Julieta Díaz), in a café.
 She passes him her telephone number and leaves.
 Corvalán tries to contact her, but unsuccessfully so until he is reached by Gloria herself, and presented with an assignment: trail a man, Nicolás Pertureta, all day and report his movements.
 Although Pertureta proves difficult to follow, Corvalán manages to garner information about Pertureta contacting a number of shady people.

 Corvalán recruits his cautious partner, Santana, into the assignment - while keeping his regular tasks in hand.
-Perla is caught cheating on Corvalán, Pertureta is found strangled with barbed wire, and it is revealed that Gloria is the wife of a major mafia boss, "El Noruego" (The Norwegian), who is being stalked by Dino Capuano, the last surviving member of a family he massacred years ago in Sicily.
+Perla is caught cheating on Corvalán, Pertureta is found strangled with barbed wire, and it is revealed that Gloria is married to a major mafia boss, "El Noruego" (The Norwegian), who is being stalked by Dino Capuano, the last surviving member of a family he massacred years ago in Sicily.
 Because El Noruego suspects a snitch, and Gloria fears for her safety, she confesses to Corvalán that she hired him to give her, and indirectly her husband, proof that the snitch is Pertureta.